-Flooding concerns are minimal within McLane Creek basin, though there is a potential for coastal flooding where McLane Creek exits into Mud Bay and along Eld Inlet.
-The FEMA designated one-hundred-year floodplain along McLane Creek is relatively narrow.
-There are a few identified high groundwater areas in McLane Creek basin, most falling near McLane Creek.
+The large number of wetland and high groundwater areas within Black Lake basin contributed to flooding concerns in the basin.
+High groundwater areas are most concentrated within the city of Tumwater.
+FEMA has designated one-hundred-year floodplain along parts of Fish Pond Creek and the unnamed tributary to the southeast end of the lake.
 Development must be set back and above the base flood elevation of these areas.
 New onsite septic systems must be located outside of the one-hundred-year floodplain, floodway, and high groundwater hazard areas.